Nannie Doss: Early life

-At age 7, while the family was taking a train to visit relatives in southern Alabama, Nannie hit her head on a metal bar on the seat in front of her when the train suddenly stopped.
-For years after, she suffered severe headaches, blackouts and depression.
-Doss blamed these and her mental instability on that accident.
+Nannie was 7 and taking a train with her family to visit relatives in southern Alabama when the train abruptly stopped and she hit her head on a metal bar on the seat in front of her.
+For years after, she suffered severe headaches, blackouts, and depression.
+She blamed these and her mental instability on that accident.

 During childhood, her favorite hobby was reading her mother's romance magazines and dreaming of her own romantic future.
 Furthermore, her favorite part was the lonely hearts column.
-Nannie's father forbade the Hazel sisters from wearing makeup and attractive clothing as he believed it would prevent them from being molested by men.
+Nannie's father forbade his daughters to wear makeup and attractive clothing as he believed it would prevent them from being molested by men.
 He also forbade them to go to dances and other social events.

 First marriage

 Nannie was first married at age 16 to Charley Braggs, her co-worker at a linen factory.
 With her father's approval they married after four months of dating.
 Braggs was the only son of a single mother who insisted on continuing to live with him after he married.
-Nannie later wrote: I married, as my father wished, in 1921 to a boy I only knowed about four or five months who had no family, only a mother who was unwed and who had taken over my life completely when we were married.
+Nannie later wrote: I married, as my father wished, in 1921 to a boy I only knew about four or five months who had no family, only a mother who was unwed and who had taken over my life completely when we were married.
 She never seen anything wrong with what she done, but she would take spells.
 She would not let my own mother stay all night...
 Braggs' mother took up a lot of his attention and limited Nannie's activities.
 The marriage produced four daughters from 1923 to 1927.
 The stressed-out Nannie started drinking, and her casual smoking habit became a heavy addiction.
 Both unhappy partners correctly suspected each other of infidelity, and Braggs often disappeared for days on end.

 In 1927, the couple lost their two middle girls to suspected food poisoning.
 Soon after, Braggs took firstborn daughter Melvina and fled, leaving newborn Florine behind.
 Braggs' mother died not much later and Nannie took a job in a cotton mill to support Florine and herself.
 Braggs brought Melvina back in the summer of 1928, accompanied by a divorcée with her own child.
-Braggs and Nannie soon divorced, with Nannie taking her two girls back to her mother's home.
+Braggs and Nannie soon divorced, and Nannie took her two girls back to her mother's home.
 Braggs always maintained he left her because he was frightened of her.